TITLE 77: PUBLIC HEALTH

 Section 845.85 Environmental Follow-Up

-2) An investigation of a regulated facility to determine the source of lead poisoning as required by this Section shall be conducted using procedures and guidance outlined in this Section and the documented methodologies specified in Section 845.15, and shall consist of at least the following:
+2) An EBL inspection of a regulated facility to determine the source of lead poisoning as required by this Section shall be conducted and shall consist of at least the following:

-A) An interview with the owner or occupant about dwelling or facility use patterns and potential lead hazards, including inquiries regarding:
+A) An interview with the owner or occupant about regulated facility use patterns and potential lead hazards, including, but not limited to, inquiries such as:

 ii) Ethnic or folk medicines;